ABS MOC Requirements

 Compliance and Re-entry to MOC

-- Diplomates are given six months after the end of a three-year cycle (until December 31) to submit the completed online form.
-Diplomates who do not submit the online form by Dec.
-31, fail to respond to an audit of their MOC form, or otherwise do not meet MOC requirements are considered out of compliance with MOC and will be reported as "Not Meeting MOC Requirements."
+- Diplomates are given until the end of a three-year cycle to submit the completed online form.
+Diplomates who do not submit the online form, fail to respond to an audit of their MOC form, or otherwise do not meet MOC requirements are considered out of compliance with MOC and will be reported as "Not Meeting MOC Requirements."
 They also cannot certify or recertify in any ABS specialty until MOC re-entry requirements are met.
 See the ABS MOC Re-entry Policy for further details on re-entering MOC.
 Please note the ABS no longer offers grace periods.

 - Diplomates who do not participate in MOC will be reported as not meeting MOC requirements and cannot certify or recertify in any ABS specialty until MOC re-entry requirements are fulfilled